Template Customization Guide

 🎯

-Children of the U3D - Optional game object in the _My Scene scene Hierarchy, including a Settings UI, Directional Light, and Post Process volume are purely for convenience.
+The children of the U3D - Optional game object in your scene hierarchy (Settings UI, Directional Light, Post Process volume) are convenience items.
+Delete or replace any of them.

 Optional